 Underarm sweating is common and widespread in people who practice sports, but it can be an annoying symptom showing up in the most uncomfortable situations.
 There’s a social and psychological impact in people with excessive underarm sweating, and it reaches a point where this apparently simple condition starts affecting their quality of life.

-Excessive sweating is prevalent in 3% of the general population, and according to data in the United States, 2.8% of their people had hyperhidrosis.
-Half the cases reported suffered from excessive underarm sweating.
+Excessive sweating is prevalent in 3 percent of the general population, and according to data in the United States, 2.8% of their people had hyperhidrosis.
+Half the cases reported suffered from excessive sweating of the underarms.

 What can you do for excessive underarm sweating?